openshift-pipelines/pipeline-service/ckcp/README.md

 4. You need to install [yq](https://mikefarah.gitbook.io/yq/#install)
 5. You need to install [kubectl cert-manager plugin](https://cert-manager.io/docs/usage/kubectl-plugin/#installation)
 6. You need to install [kubectl kcp plugin](https://github.com/kcp-dev/kcp/blob/main/docs/kubectl-kcp-plugin.md)
+   Note: ckcp uses the official kcp image in order to run kcp in a pod (latest released versions).
+It is advisable to use the same version for the kcp plugin as the kcp core API (especially as KCP API is evolving quickly).
+The current version can be found in this [file](./openshift/overlays/dev/kustomization.yaml) as the 'newTag' variable.
+Make sure to checkout this branch before installing the plugin.

 You can run the openshift_dev_setup.sh script with or without parameters as specified below:
 Note: Triggers require pipelines to be running and thus running ckcp with triggers alone is not supported.